Last updated: 09 March 2026

 Section 17 support

-You can read more about Section 17 support by looking at the resources on the Project 17 website by clicking here.
+Read more about Section 17 support by looking at the resources on the Project 17 website by clicking here.

-Hackney Migrant Centre also published a guide to Section 17 support.
+Hackney Migrant Centre also published a detailed guide to Section 17 support.
 You can access it by clicking here.

 Unaccompanied asylum-seeking children will also be the responsibility of the local authority (through social services).
 You can find out more about this on the Migrant Children’s Project website here.